MC1247882 - Microsoft Purview: Data Loss Prevention - Security Store now available to discover DLP integrations

 Summary

-Microsoft Purview Data Loss Prevention now includes the Security Store, allowing admins to discover, purchase, and enable partner integrations directly within the Purview portal.
-Rolling out worldwide from late March to April 2026, this feature requires no action and does not affect existing DLP policies unless integrations are enabled.
+Microsoft Purview DLP now integrates the Microsoft Security Store, allowing admins to discover, purchase, and manage partner security integrations directly within Purview.
+This rollout begins late March 2026, requires no action, and does not affect existing policies or users unless integrations are enabled.

 More information